b3h1ndy0u/SuperDox/README.md

 - **IN ORDER FOR THE PASSWORD STRENGTH ANALYZER TO WORK PROPERLY, YOU MUST OPEN CLATSCOPE INFO TOOL IN THE FOLDER THAT HAS "PASSWORDS.TXT"**

 - You will need to enter your own Google Custom Sesarch & Have I been Pwned API key to use all the features in this tool.
+- If you want to use the password strength checker against a dictionary or known common-passwords file, place your dictionary file as passwords.txt in the same directory as the script.
+- The script references Google Custom Search API keys (API_KEY, CX, and CLIENT_ID) and HIBP API key.
+If you want to use the features that query external services (like Google search or HIBP), you must obtain valid keys and place them in the script. **Important:** If you do not have valid API keys, the related external queries (e.g. person search, reverse phone lookup) will fail or return errors.

+**Below is a closer look at what each function in the script accomplishes:**

+1.	**Main Menu & main() Function**
+- Displays the ASCII-based menu.
+- Repeatedly prompts for user input.
+- Clalls the relevant function (like ip_info(ip) or deep_account_search(nickname)) based on the menu choice.

+2.	**ip_info(ip)**
+- Uses requests.get("https://ipinfo.io/{ip}/json") to fetch IP-related information.
+- Displays city, region, country, ISP (org), approximate location, etc.

+3.	**deep_account_search(nickname)**
+-Iterates over a large list of possible platform URL formats (e.g., https://twitter.com/{}, https://reddit.com/user/{}, etc.).
+- Sends asynchronous HTTP requests with ThreadPoolExecutor to quickly check which URLs respond with status code 200.
+- Prints whether each potential profile is “Found” or “Not Found.”

+4.	**phone_info(phone_number)**
+- Parses the phone number using phonenumbers.parse(...).
+- Receives geocoding (country, region) and the carrier operator.
+- Validates whether the number format is correct.

+5.	**reverse_phone_lookup(phone_number)**
+- Uses Google’s Custom Search API to search references to the phone number on the internet.
+-Fetches text from each top link and displays them.

+6.	**dns_lookup(domain)**
+- Uses the dns.resolver.resolve() method to query A, CNAME, MX, and NS records.
+- Shows “No records found” if none exist.

+7.	**email_lookup(email)**
+- Validates email format with email_validator.
+- Checks DNS MX records for the domain.
+- Declares “Likely Valid” if MX records are found, or “Might be invalid” otherwise.

+8.	**person_search(first_name, last_name, city)**
+-Leverages Google’s Custom Search API to look for references to a person’s name + location.
+-Fetches page text, then displays top results in a nicely formatted table.

+9.	**analyze_email_header(raw_headers**
+- Parses raw email headers using Python’s built-in email.parser.
+- Extracts IP addresses from any “Received” lines.
+- Performs geolocation on each IP.
+- Checks for SPF, DKIM, and DMARC results in Authentication-Results fields.

+10.	**haveibeenpwned_check(email)**
+- Calls the HIBP v3 API.
+- If breaches are found, prints each breach name, domain, date, data classes.
+- Otherwise, declares “No breaches found.”

+11.	**whois_lookup(domain)**
+- Uses Python’s whois to retrieve domain registration data.
+- Shows registrar name, creation/expiration dates, name servers, etc.

+12.	**password_strength_tool() / check_password_strength(password)**
+- Checks password length and usage of uppercase, lowercase, digits, and symbols.
+- Looks for common words in the passwords.txt file if present.
+- Outputs “Weak,” “Moderate,” or “Strong.”

+13.	**check_ssl_cert(domain)**
+- Creates a secure socket connection on port 443 to retrieve the SSL certificate.
+- Prints the certificate issuer, validity range, etc.

+14.	**check_robots_and_sitemap(domain)**
+- Tries to retrieve robots.txt and sitemap.xml from https://{domain}/.
+- Prints the HTTP status code and the first few lines of the file, if it exists.

+15.	**check_dnsbl(ip_address)**
+- Reverses the IP (e.g., 1.2.3.4 → 4.3.2.1) and checks several DNS blacklists by querying
+4.3.2.1.zen.spamhaus.org, etc.
+- If an answer is returned, the IP is blacklisted on that DNSBL.

+16.	**fetch_webpage_metadata(url**
+- Fetches a webpage’s <title>, meta description, and meta keywords to provide quick SEO context.

+17.	**settings() / change_color()**
+- Provides a submenu to alter the default console color for script output.
+________________________________________

+**THIS TOOL IS NOT PERFECT.
+THERE IS STILL ROOM FOR IMPROVMENT, AND I AM WORKING ON ADDING NEW FEATRURES AND REFINING IT.
+SOMETIMES A USERNAME SEARH]CH WILL RESULLT IN A FALSE PPOSITIVE AND/OR THE URL WILL NOT RESOLVE.
+IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% ACCURATE.
+VERIFY THE OUTPUTS IF YOU ARE NOT SURE.**

 ## Contributing
 1. Fork this repository`